-Teen Lures TV Newscast School Program for Grades 7-12
+Teen Lures TV Newscast curriculum, for Grades 7-12

-To make personal safety and teen sexual assault education more relevant to older students, the Teen Lures TV Newscast School Program was created for Grades 7-12.
+To make personal safety and teen sexual assault education compelling for older students, the interactive Teen Lures TV Newscast curriculum was created for middle and high school students.

-Many tweens and teens wanted a program they could call their own.
+Teens wanted a program they could call their own.
 The Teen Lures Prevention website, student-led TV Newscasts and corresponding teacher-facilitated Class Discussions were created specifically with these students in mind.
-The curriculum was formulated to deeply involve teens in the learning process via peer teaching.
+The curriculum was formulated to deeply involve teens in the learning process via student anchors and peer learning.

 Scroll down for more information...

 A Trusted & Time-Tested Safety Education Solution

 For the 2017-2018 school year, Child Lures Prevention is proud to reach over a million students via our partners, including: